bostrot/senpaiclub/_posts/2023-04-10-import-docker-images-in-wsl-with-wsl-manager.md

 * Managing instance settings
 * The project is built using Flutter and uses its own API to interact with the WSL2 backend.

-## The latest update to WSL2-distro-manager
+## The latest update to WSL Manager

 With the latest update to WSL2-distro-manager, users can now pull Docker images and use them as rootfs to create a WSL2 instance.
 This means that you can now use any Docker image as a starting point for your WSL2 instance, without the need to install Docker desktop on your Windows machine.